Learn More: What You Need to Know About Flu Vaccines for Older Adults (Age 65+)

 • People with serious health conditions such as heart disease, diabetes, asthma, lung disease, or HIV

-It’s best to get your shot in the fall before flu season begins.
+It’s best to get your shot in September or October before flu season begins.
 If you did not get vaccinated in the fall, you can—and should—get a flu shot at any time of year.

 People who care for older adults should also get a flu shot every year.

-Fluzone High-Dose Quadrivalent, Fluad Quadrivalent or Flublok Quadrivalent are recommended over other influenza vaccines for persons 65 years or older.
-If none of these three vaccines are available, standard dose influenza vaccines may be used.
+• The updated 2024-2025 Fluzone High-Dose Trivalent, Fluad Trivalent or Flublok Trivalent flu vaccines are recommended over other influenza vaccines for persons 65 years or older.

 Background